 Miles Davis is known as the musician who revolutionized the jazz genre over and over during his career.
 But the most valuable record in his career is ‘Kind of Blue’ back in 1959.

-To create such a powerful record the best trumpeter in history called on for legendary saxophonists John Coltrane and Cannonball Adderley, pianists Bill Evans and Wynton Kelly, bassist Paul Chambers, and drummer Jimmy Cobb.
-Even today, many critics consider it to be Davis’ greatest record.
+To create such a great record, the best trumpeter in history called on for legendary saxophonists John Coltrane and Cannonball Adderley, pianists Bill Evans and Wynton Kelly, bassist Paul Chambers, and drummer Jimmy Cobb.
+Even today, many critics consider it to be Davis’ most significant record.
 Today, you can sell an original pressing of this classic up to $1000.

 Bowie once said that he performed this song over the phone to Angela.
 Mack Bolan, future Bowie’s rival, plays guitar on the song.
 Today, the record could be sold for $2,000.